DavidKucera86/2000-fm-qr_code_component/README.md

 ### What I learned

 I tried to use Styled Components with React in this simple project.
 I came to like Styled Components, it is nice aproach to styling pages, IMHO better than SASS/SCSS.
-I like using media query like nested part of CSS.
+I like using media query like nested part of CSS (but in this project is not necessary).